-The Initiative specifically aims to reach pupils in rural and remote areas of Austria.
-It is an extremly rewarding feeling to be the first person from America, England, Ireland or other english-speaking country that these children meet in real life.
-Our student teachers are cultural ambassadors for their native country in the true sense of the word.
-This gives student teachers the perfect opportunity to explore the Austrian countryside, where lakes, mountains, and glaciers await - the hills are alive!
+Our College's associated Bilingual Classroom Initiative (ABCi) specifically aims to reach pupils in rural and remote areas of Austria.
+It is an extremely rewarding feeling to be the first person from America, England, Ireland or another English speaking country that these children meet in real life.
+Our Student Teachers act as cultural ambassadors for their native country.
+While sharing their own culture, they have the opportunity to explore Austrian culture and experience the scenic countryside where lakes, mountains and glaciers await!

-As part of the courses, trainees will visit schools across Austria: from the Czech border in the north, to the Italian one in the south; from Hungary in the east to Switzerland in the west.
-During their time on a TEFL course, trainees can expect to rotate between at least two locations for about four to eight weeks at a time.
-All College dormitories have shared bathroom facilities, kitchens and living areas.
+As part of our teacher training program, Student Teachers will visit schools across Austria: from the Czech border in the north, to the Italian border in the south; from Hungary in the east to Switzerland in the west.
+During their time on one of our TEFL courses, Student Teachers can expect to rotate between at least two locations for about four to eight weeks at a time.
+All College dormitories have shared living areas, kitchens and bathroom facilities.

 Ort castle, Gmunden

 Our main campus is set in the rolling alpine foothills and fields in the town of Vorchdorf, surrounded by the countryside, lakes, mountains, and glaciers of the Alpine Lake District.
 In addition, the nearby town of Gmunden offers a variety of cafés, shops and restaurants, as well as cultural events all year round.
 Gmunden's lakeside promenade and the picturesque castle Ort are among Austria's most famous sights.

 The Vorchdorf campus includes dining, computing, and printing facilities as well as a small library.
 In addition to the main campus, the College has student dormitories located throughout Austria, serving as bases to ensure that our ABCi initiative can reach all children in Austria by 2020.